 Our Student Ambassadors

 Our Student Ambassadors are an integral part of the Blackstone LaunchPad at UCC team.
 They are drawn from across the UCC campus.
 These are students who have already proven that they have an entrepreneurial mindset, through their involvement in initiatives, organisations and businesses.
-They provide an example to their peers of the possibilities of a life full of enterprise and innovation.
+They provide an example to their peers as to the possibilities that the domains of entrepreneurship and innovation present.

-My name is Paul O’Shea, I’m in my final year of Computer Science from Turners Cross, Cork City.
-I’m very interested in Innovation, Entrepreneurship, Business, Cryptocurrency, AI and Automation.
-I was part of the winning team at Blackstone Launchpads IoTathon in July 2017, competing against undergraduates and postgraduates from UCC, NUIG and Trinity.
-I won Best Business Idea in the IGNITE/Blackstone Launchpad’s Startup workshop in 2018.
+Paul O’Shea completed his Computer Science Degree in UCC in 2018.
+He hails from Turners Cross in Cork City.
+Paul is very interested in Innovation, Entrepreneurship, Business, Cryptocurrency, AI and Automation.
+He was part of the winning team at the first Irish Blackstone LaunchPads’ IoTathon event, that was held in Trinity College Dublin in July 2017, competing against undergraduates and postgraduates from UCC, NUI Galway and Trinity College Dublin.
+He also won Best Business Idea in the Blackstone LaunchPad at UCC/IGNITE Start Up Programme in November 2017.

-Ciara Judge is a 2nd Year Genetics student and is a UCC Quercus Scholar.
+Ciara Judge is a 3rd Year Genetics student in UCC and is also a UCC Quercus Scholar.
 Ciara is both a scientist and an entrepreneur.
-She has won the BT Young Scientist, the EU Young Scientist and the Google Science Fair with her teammates Emer Hickey and Sophie Sophie Healy-Thow for their scientific research, and in 2014 TIME Magazine named her as being one of the 25 most influential teens worldwide.
-She has co-founded two start-ups, Germinaid and PurchaseMate, and is on the board of directors of the UN YouthCorp.
-Ciara is also coauthor of the Bratislava Declaration of Young Researchers, issued under the Slovak EU Presidency.
-Last November Ciara was named by JCI as being among the ten most Outstanding Young People in the World.
+She has won the BT Young Scientist, the EU Young Scientist and the Google Science Fair with her teammates Emer Hickey and Sophie Sophie Healy-Thow for their scientific research, and in 2014 TIME Magazine named her as being one of the 25 Most Influential Teenagers in the World.
+She has co-founded two start-ups, Germinaid and PurchaseMate, and is on the Board of Directors of the UN YouthCorp.
+Ciara is also a Co-Author of the Bratislava Declaration of Young Researchers, issued under the Slovak EU Presidency.
+In November 2016 Ciara was named by JCI as being among the Ten Most Outstanding Young People in the World.

-Emer is a 2nd Year Science student from Kinsale, Co.
+Emer is a 3rd Year Science student in UCC and is from Kinsale, Co.
 Cork.
-She is a UCC Quercus Scholar.
+She is also a UCC Quercus Scholar.
 She has won the BT Young Scientist, the EU Young Scientist and the Google Science Fair with her teammates Ciara Judge and Sophie Healy-Thow for their scientific research.
-She was listed by TIME magazine as one of the 25 most Influential Teenagers in the world.
-Currently Emer is codirector of Germinaid along with Ciara Judge.
+She was listed by TIME magazine as one of the 25 Most Influential Teenagers in the World.
+Currently Emer is a Co-Director of Germinaid.
 She is a keen supporter of getting more young people involved in STEM.
 Emer is also a staff member at the London International Youth Science Forum (LIYSF).

-Marie is a 2nd Year Commerce student.
-During transition year in secondary school Marie founded her own business, MPM Safety Equipment Ltd, for which She was selected as UCC Entrepreneur of the Year in 2016.
-Marie represented Ireland at the Global Student Entreporeneur Awards in Frankfurt, Germany, in April 2017.
+Marie is a Final Year Commerce student in UCC.
+She is also a Quercus Scholar.
+During transition year in secondary school Marie founded her own business, MPM Safety Equipment Ltd, and was selected as UCC Entrepreneur of the Year in 2016.
+Marie represented Ireland at the Global Student Entrepreneur Awards in Frankfurt, Germany, in April 2017.